Cooper-Zhong/CS307_Database/project1/CooperReport/reportP3.md

 Time spent: 4406 ms
 ```

 In `loader3Transaction`, we added **`Transaction`**.
 We start a `transaction` by disabling auto-commit mode, and then perform the database operations.
 If all the operations are successful, we commit the transaction.
-By grouping multiple operations into a single transaction, it reduces the number of round-trips between the Java application and the database.
+By grouping multiple operations into a single transaction, the database doesn't have to perform multiple commit operations for each individual SQL statement.
+It caches the changes and then `commit` to the database just **once** after all things are done.
-On average: 1550 ms.
+On average: 1600 ms.

 ```bash
 53308 records successfully inserted.